-This continued work by Unseen, cements the partnering ethos between the organisations that will encourage the work we do on modern slavery to be delivered in a proactive way that challenges the Group and our supply chain.
+Our continued work with Unseen, cements the partnering ethos between the organisations that will encourage the work we do on modern slavery to be delivered in a proactive way that challenges the Group and our supply chain.
+We have engaged with Unseen to provide training to contractors and subcontractors on Modern Slavery across one of our major construction frameworks to further highlight the Groups position on modern slavery and our desire to help educate other on the topic.

-Our intention is to create a much wider understanding of modern slavery across departments that often make "buying decisions" at potentially smaller and more local levels.
+Our intention is to create a much wider understanding of modern slavery across the organisation that often make "buying decisions" at potentially smaller and more local levels.
 This will create a much wider knowledge in the business of risk management, mitigation and due diligence, identifying hot spots and trends, giving greater supplier engagement and supporting the evolution of policies and practices.